Quantum complexity theory: Deutsch-Jozsa algorithm

 The Deutsch-Jozsa algorithm is a quantum algorithm designed to solve a toy problem with a smaller query complexity than is possible with a classical algorithm.
 The toy problem asks whether a function $f:\{0,1\}^n\rightarrow\{0,1\}$ is constant or balanced, those being the only two possibilities.
 The only way to evaluate the function $f$ is to consult a black box or oracle.
 A classical deterministic algorithm will have to check more than half of the possible inputs to be sure of whether or not the function is constant or balanced.
 With $2^n$ possible inputs, the query complexity of the most efficient classical deterministic algorithm is $2^{n-1}+1$.
 The Deutsch-Jozsa algorithm takes advantage of quantum parallelism to check all of the elements of the domain at once and only needs to query the oracle once, making its query complexity $1$.

+Other theories of quantum physics

+It has been speculated that further advances in physics could lead to even faster computers.
+For instance, it has been shown that a non-local, but non-signaling hidden variable quantum computer could implement a search of an N-item database in at most $O(\sqrt[3]{N})$ steps, a slight speedup over Grover's algorithm, which runs in $O(\sqrt{N})$ steps.
+Note, however, that neither search method would allow quantum computers to solve NP-complete problems in polynomial time.
+Theories of quantum gravity, such as M-theory and loop quantum gravity, may allow even faster computers to be built.
+However, defining computation in these theories is an open problem due to the problem of time; that is, within these physical theories there is currently no obvious way to describe what it means for an observer to submit input to a computer at one point in time and then receive output at a later point in time.